+HEAT:

-- 1) HEAT: - a) The living room woodstove is a great heater, but if the fire is out it can take time to really warm up the radiant bricks inside.
+The living room woodstove is a great heater, but if the fire is out it can take time to really warm up the radiant bricks inside.

-Note: if the fire is out and the stove has lots of ashes in it we would request that you use our stove shovel and metal bucket to dump the ashes outside.
-Often when the cleaner leaves, the stove is still going so it is not possible to empty the ashes at that time.
+Note: If the fire is out and the stove has lots of ashes in it, we would request that you use our stove shovel and metal bucket to dump the ashes outside.
+Often when the cleaner leaves the stove is still going so it is not possible to empty the ashes at that time)

-- b) Until the stove warms up you can use the wall electric heater.
-Otherwise the woodstove is a such a great heater that you can use electric heaters sparingly. - i) Multiple heaters could blow a circuit breaker. - ii) The breaker box is located next to the front door.
+• Until the stove warms up you can use the wall electric heater, otherwise the woodstove is a such great heater that you can use electric heaters sparingly

+Note: Multiple heaters could blow a circuit breaker.
+The breaker box is located next to the front door.
 Please turn all heaters fully "OFF" when not needed.
 Unplugged is preferable.
-Please do not sleep with electric heaters turned "ON." - c) Upon leaving please put the dining area main room wall heater near the door to the deck, on a very low setting (about 1/5 of the way) otherwise please turn off all other electric heaters. - d) Please stoke the woodstove and pull the stick out for slower burn unless asked differently. - i) Regarding the woodstove: Push the wooden knob of the woodstove in to get it started, then gradually pull it out to slow down the fire, all the way out for overnight, and when you have the temperature you like.
+Please do not sleep with electric heaters turned "ON."

+• Upon leaving please put the dining area main room wall heater near the door to the deck on a very low setting (about 1/5 of the way), otherwise please turn off all other electric heaters and stoke the woodstove.
+Pull the stick out for slower burn when leaving, unless asked differently.

+Woodstove Notes:

+Push the wooden knob of the woodstove in to get it started, then gradually pull it out to slow down the fire.
+Keep the stick pulled out all the way out for overnight and when you have the temperature you like.

 Please only have an experienced person in charge of the woodstove.
-That person always has 2 hand tools ready and available when opening the stove.
-When adding additional wood push the wooden knob in to open the draft so that the smoke goes up the chimney, rather than into the room.
-You then reset it after you close the door.
-Please note it can be a challenge and an art to fill up the stove properly and still be able to close the door.
-So do not attempt to put in a piece of wood that is too big. - ii) DO NOT LEAVE THE WOODSTOVE DOOR OPEN WITHOUT A COMPETENT PERSON SITTING IN FRONT OF THE STOVE.
+Keep in ready and available 2 hand tools when opening the stove.

+When adding additional wood, push the wooden knob in to open the draft so that the smoke goes up the chimney, rather than into the room.
+You will then reset it after you close the door.

+Note: It can be a challenge and an art to fill up the stove properly and still be able to close the door, so do not attempt to put in a piece of wood that is too big.

+DO NOT LEAVE THE WOODSTOVE DOOR OPEN WITHOUT A COMPETENT PERSON SITTING IN FRONT OF THE STOVE.
 Also do not have young children around the woodstove.

-2) WOOD:
+WOOD:

-- a) Use the driest and lightest wood possible to start a new fire.
-You'll probably need to use kindling to start a fire (you may need to split some, or bring some), then switch to larger fir wood. - b) After the fire is hot then use the heavier and harder maple and oak wood to keep the fire burning longer and hotter.
+- Use the driest and lightest wood possible to start a new fire.
+You'll probably need to use kindling to start a fire (you may need to split some, or bring some) and then switch to larger fir wood. - After the fire is hot then use the heavier and harder maple and oak wood to keep the fire burning longer and hotter.
 The hard wood is probably the better wood source for longer and hotter fires and for overnight.

-- i) We have mixed wood in the woodshed so take note when picking out your wood.
-Please replace and restack what you use around the wood stove including the kindling for the next group. - c) If the fire is out when you arrive or during your stay, please gather the ashes into a metal bucket from the woodshed and dump them behind one of the small out buildings to the left of the front door when you face outside. - d) Upon leaving, if the fire is going we usually ask you to stoke it with hardwood and pull out the wooden stick for slower burning.
+We have mixed wood in the woodshed so take note when picking out your wood. - Please replace and restack what you use around the wood stove including the kindling for the next group.
+If the fire is out when you arrive or during your stay, please gather the ashes into a metal bucket from the woodshed and dump them behind one of the small out buildings to the left of the front door (when facing outside). - Upon leaving, if the fire is going we usually ask you to stoke it with hardwood and pull out the wooden stick for slower burning.